 Detailed meters are expressed by a sharp mold, and a decal is prepared, so when it’s combined, a cockpit panel completes quite realistically.
 I’m thankful for a decal.
 I try to make them stick, and I have slipped some meters, but the atmosphere isn’t bad.
 It can’t be painted with a brush, It’s a nice decal.

 Likely, all of the six airplane models that I ordered on February 26 at Lucky Model will finally be all shipped together.
 Since card payment has already been completed in March, I was wondering about them.
 I am a little relieved after being shipped.
 Because it is a sea mail, a long step forward to still arrive at hand.
 Some of the overseas customers seem to have been waiting for about a year and a half, depending on the manufacturer, it rarely reproduces, so there may be no choice.

-It seems to be a torpedo for Ryusei kit.
+It seems to be a torpedo for the Ryusei kit.
 To attach to Tenzan, I have to fill three holes and open a new hole for this bomber airplane.
 Although it was written in a large explanation in this indication, I was just about ignoring and installing parts as it is, it’s dangerous.
-This syringe is convenient for gluing from inside of the main wing.
+This syringe is convenient for gluing from the inside of the main wing.
 I thought that strength would increase if pouring adhesive from the inside.
 I prefer a longer needle…

 I was thinking a mandarin orange decal of the main wing would also be included that a cockpit panel decal is included, but actually, it was not in it.
 Now I’m painting orange belts.
 In terms of results, it is better to finish the painting in orange than to use thin yellow color decals.
 Hasegawa’s decal is sometimes not so good in color.